This document provides information about the related Acquia Optimize checks:

 Extended audio description pauses the video to allow for additional descriptive audio to be added.
 This technique is only used when crucial visual information would be lost without it, and when pauses between dialogue or narration are too brief to provide adequate description.

 People who are blind or cannot understand visual content can listen to audio descriptions during videos.
-This means they have a better chance to understand the content of the video, even if they cannot see it.
+This means they have a better chance to understand the content of the video.

 Blindness: Who cannot perceive the visual content of video elements.